 Leveraging buyer intent data in sales can deliver a major boost to quantitative and qualitative results, both expanding the reach and improving the targeting.
 The process of using this type of data starts with sourcing — that’s where the distinction between 1st, 2nd, and 3rd party data becomes critical.

-First-Party Buyer Intent Data
+What is First-Party Buyer Intent Data?

 First-party data relates to what you can gather internally.